 Runtime fields and scripted fields are not indexed fields; their values are only extracted or computed at search time.
 While these fields provide flexibility in how you access your data, they increase performance costs at search time.
 If transform performance using runtime fields or scripted fields is a concern, you may wish to consider using indexed fields instead.
 For performance reasons, we do not recommend using a runtime field as the time field that synchronizes a continuous transform.

-8. Use index sorting and
+8. Use index sorting (search, process)edit

 9. Disable the